byjg/php-micro-orm/docs/updating-the-database.md

 ```

 This code will update the table `test` and set the fields `fld1`, `fld2`, and `fld3` to `A`, `B`, and `C`
-respectively where the `fld1` is greater than 10.
+respectively for all records where `fld1` is greater than 10.

 ## Insert records with InsertQuery